Index.

 Introduction.

 From the wiki: Link Layer Topology Discovery (LLTD) is a proprietary Link Layer protocol for network topology discovery and quality of service diagnostics.
 Microsoft developed it as part of the Windows Rally set of technologies.
-I created my own Arch package which you can find in the download section of this site.
-There is a package in AUR which works too, but that misses a patch that makes your linux server appear as a wired computer and doesn’t have a nice Linux icon.
+I created my own Slackbuild package which you can find in the download section of this site.

-The server is only supported by Windows Vista and Windows 7 clients.
-If you want to see Windows XP machines, you can install it from downloads from Microsoft, just search for them.
+The LLTD protocol is only supported by Windows Vista and newer clients.
+If you want to see Windows XP machines, you can install support for these from downloads from Microsoft, just search for them.

 Do you need this?
 No, but it’s nice to have and it may help to discover network problems.
 Without this daemon, Windows tries to draw a picture too but it lacks some details.
 On the left is a picture taken from the actual test network.
 The Windows machine is connected to our home server via 2 switches.